 CO.
 No. Upon completion of this course, students will be able to PSO Addressed CL CO-1 define and analyze limits and continuity for complex functions as well as consequences of continuity.
 1,6 Re CO-2 evaluate the complex contour integral directly and by the fundamental theorem.
 6 Re CO-3 represent functions as Taylor, power and Laurent series, classify singularities and poles, find the residues and evaluate complex integrals using the residue theorem.
 6 Un CO-4 apply the concept and consequences of analyticity and the Cauchy-Riemann equations and of results on Harmonic and entire functions including the fundamental theorem of algebra.
-2,6 Ар CO-5 analyze the sequence and series of analytic functions and types of convergence.
-1,6 An CO-6 represent complex numbers algebraically and geometrically 6 Un CO-7 demonstrate accurate and efficient use of complex analysis techniques 6 An CO-8 apply the methods of complex analysis to evaluate definite integrals and infinite series.
+2,6 Ар CO-5 demonstrate accurate and efficient use of complex analysis techniques 6 An CO-6 apply the methods of complex analysis to evaluate definite integrals.
 1,2 Ар

 Semester IV

-Core XV Complex Analysis
+Core XV Complex Analy /sis

-Course Code: 21PMAC41Hrs/Week: 6Hrs/Sem: 90Credits: 4
+Course Code: 21PMAC41 Hrs/Week: 6 Hrs/Sem: 90 Credits: 4